umbraco/UmbracoDocs/umbraco-cloud/product-upgrades/README.md

 No, it´s not possible to opt-out of product auto upgrades on Umbraco Cloud.

-In order for us to be able to support a site on Umbraco Cloud, we must ensure that all sites are running the latest versions of our products.
+To support a site on Umbraco Cloud, all sites must run the latest versions of our products.
 That way, we know the sites are running in the most stable state.